Student Policies & Resources

 Respectful Workplace Committee (RWC)

-It works to ensure that all individuals involved in a particular Complaint will be directed to appropriate workplace, health, counselling, and spiritual resources.
 The RWC is made up of the Director of Human Resources and two other CMU faculty or staff members, one of which will be a Student Life member if the Complaint involves students.
+The RWC is brought together when a Complaint is filed.

-Retaliation
+Retaliation and Amnesty

-CMU will not tolerate any threats or other forms of intimidation or retaliation against anyone who is involved in a Complaint that has been brought before the RCC or RWC.
+CMU will not tolerate any threats or other forms of intimidation or retaliation against anyone who is involved in a Complaint that has been brought before the SRCC or RWC.
 Any threats or other forms of intimidation may be subject to disciplinary action.

 Process for Initiating a Complaint

-• If a Report has already been filed regarding this incident of Sexual Violence by an individual who is not pursuing a Complaint, then that written Report may be used as the official Complaint.
-If not, a Complaint must contain the following information to the best of the Complainant's ability:
+- If a Report has already been filed regarding this incident of Sexual Violence by an individual who is not pursuing a Complaint, then that written Report may be used as the official Complaint.
+If not, a Complaint must contain the following information to the best of the Complainant’s ability:

-• Context and details of the incident;
+- Context and details of the incident;

-• Date and time of the incident;
+- Date and time of the incident;

-• All parties involved in the incident;
+- All parties involved in the incident;

-• What has occurred since the incident; and
+- What has occurred since the incident; and

-• Any other pertinent information.
+- Any other pertinent information.

-• Provide a copy of the Sexual Violence Policy to the Complainant.
+- Provide a copy of the Sexual Violence Policy to the Complainant.

-• Advise the Respondent of the Complaint against them, and provide them with a copy of the written Complaint and a copy of the Sexual Violence Policy.
+- Advise the Respondent of the Complaint against them and provide them with a copy of the written Complaint and a copy of the Sexual Violence Policy.

-• Advise the Complainant and the Respondent that they have the right to have legal counsel present or a support person of choice at any stage of the process when required or entitled to be present.
+- Advise the Complainant and the Respondent that they have the right to have legal counsel present or a support person of choice at any stage of the process when required or entitled to be present.

-• Advise the Respondent of the Respondent's right to file a written response to the Complaint.
+- Advise the Respondent of the Respondent’s right to file a written response to the Complaint.

 Conversation with Complainant